 It’s really uncomfortable to sit with someone else’s pain.
 I don’t like feeling helpless.
-I ache to fix, and when I can’t, I squirm.
+Plus I ache to fix.
+When I can’t, I squirm.

 After a recent conversation, in which I shared some emotional issues I’ve been struggling with, a friend pointed out, “Did you notice how everyone just responded to your pain by sharing their own?”

 With that simple observation, she clarified for me exactly why I’d been left feeling less than validated.
 It seems like a perfectly compassionate response, doesn’t it?
 Someone shares his or her pain and you open up and share yours.

 We commune as humans and have a wonderful, hand holding, kumbaya moment, right?

 I call it the Show And Tell reaction.
 Otherwise known as “Me, too!
 Me, too!”
 Syndrome.

 You’ve shown me your pain, great.
 Now it’s my turn to stand in front of the class.
 Let me distract myself from your pain, which may be crushing and awful.